 We firmly believe that ESG issues will increasingly influence the direction of our business plans, policies and decisions, as well as our engagement with various stakeholders.
 As part of the wider ARA Group, we benefit from the Group’s already extensive sustainability and ESG initiatives.

-A copy of the firm’s ESG policy is available upon request, or alternatively view our Sustainability Report for 2020.
+A copy of the firm’s ESG policy is available upon request, or alternatively view our ESG Report 2021.

 Our ESG framework is designed around a set of principles that apply across all aspects of the firm’s business, and is tailored to reflect the fact we operate in the private credit sector.